cameronSlupeiks/HackerRank/README.md

 ## Forking

 Feel free to modify my current solutions, I would love to see how you tackle these problems!
 However, you will need to create your own test cases for most of these challenges.
+If you don't want to fork, I have attached links to each of the problems in the solutions.